jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 console.log( JSON.stringify(carIDs) ); // Returns '[{"carID": 123}, {"carID": 456}, {"carID": 789}]'
 ```

-What if we need to accept JSON from another server and convert it into a JavaScript object for us to use?
+What if we need to accept JSON from another server and convert it into a JS object for us to use?
 We'll need to parse the JSON string that we've received.
 In the example below, we create a variable called `jsonIn` which has accepted the JSON string that we've just received.
-Then, we use the global `JSON` object's `parse()` method to pass the jsonIn argument we've created, and in turn, the `parse()` method creates a JavaScript object for us to use within our code.
+Then, we use the global `JSON` object's `parse()` method to pass the jsonIn argument we've created, and in turn, the `parse()` method creates a JS object for us to use within our code.

 **Example**
 ```javascript